akingscote/akingscote.github.io/_posts/2025-02-14-observability-in-a-nutshell.md

 Essentially, traditional logging data on it's own isn't good enough.
 It needs to be super-charged into an event, packed with as much information as possible, in particular, a unique identifier used to track a particular *request* or *action* across your many services, which leads nicely onto the third information type: Traces.

 ## Traces
-Traces are the new kid, that complement logs and metrics to unlock the power of observability.
+Traces complement logs and metrics to unlock the power of observability.
 They allow us to *trace* events (like user requests) end-to-end, across all our services.

 When you hear the word traces, tell yourself **distributed traces**.
 AFAIK, it's not an official terminology, but I think it helps with grasping the concept.
 Observability engineering, and particularly ~~traces~~ distributed traces, are for end-to-end *tracing* across multiple different services within distributed systems.